wazuh/wazuh-documentation/source/installation-guide/packages-list.rst

 .. meta::
   :description:
 Find the packages required for Wazuh installation on this page.
-Available for AIX, Linux, HP-UX, macOS, Solaris and Windows.
+Available for AIX, Linux, HP-UX, macOS, Solaris, and Windows.

 .. _packages: